Lineblocs/site/app/docs/quickstarts/execline-conference-reference.md

 We will add a macro to allow us to integrate a custom conferencing workflow.

-Our macro will be setup to subscribe to conference events as they are triggered.
+Our macro will be set up to subscribe to conference events as they are triggered.

-To add a new macro please drag the "Macro" widget from the right pane into the flow graph, then rename this widget to "ConferenceEvents".
+To add a new macro, please drag the "Macro" widget from the right pane into the flow graph, then rename this widget to "ConferenceEvents.".

 ![Events](/img/frontend/docs/execline/events.png)